 Essentially, there are four key elements to consider when determining type:

 1. Hero or villain.
 Is the character a good guy or bad?
 (Is what you’re saying a good thing or bad thing?)

 2. Stature/class.
 To the Manor born, or from the streets?
 Are you the authority or the apprentice?
 Knowledgeable or dimwitted?
 Catalyst or cattle?

 3. Is this character likable, or not?
 Endearing or off-putting?
 Magnetic or repellent?

 4. Dualities and contradictions.
 Are you playing “against type”?
 For instance, “the hooker with the heart of gold” or “the crooked cop.”
-(This is where the fun really begins.
+Frankly, this is where the fun really begins.
 Perhaps because it seems more realistic to us that no one is all one thing: beige on beige on beige.
 Life’s not like that.
 Neither are people.

 Some of the greatest roles in history are full of dualities and contradictions.
 And for good reason—they give the character depth and believability.
 Nothing is all one note.
 Dualities and contradictions allude to backstory and to life prior to the action in the production.

 For example, consider the role of Tony Soprano from the hit HBO series “The Sopranos.”
 James Gandolfini played a sociopathic mob boss, but we loved the guy and wanted to see him succeed, even though his motives were never clean.
 This character was riddled with contradictions.
 It was delicious!